 Contrast that even more with my fiction.
 I’ll admit, I labor over novels more than anything else—in part because I don’t have the luxury of working on them full-time, but mainly because I want them to be as good as they possibly can.

-Checking the editing time on my current Work-In-Progress, Jihad Insurance, I see I’ve spent about 40 hours on it.
+Checking the editing time on my current Work-In-Progress, Hot Scenes, I see I’ve spent about 40 hours on it.
 And that’s just the time measured by MS-Word, which doesn’t include the time I’ve spent staring at something, much less any of my research time.

 At its current word count of 12K, that means a rate of around 300 words per hour—much faster than I’d ever expected it to be, but not exactly cranking it out, either.
 But that number will inevitably slow, as I can see by checking the Advanced Reader Copy of my last novel, Whizzers.